SweetySojrani/Starbucks-Rest-API/Project Journal.md

   - Decided to use NodeJS as frontend framework
 - Lakshmi
   - NoSQL Data Modeling:
-    Try to model mongodb database schema to work with the project Create product catalog and integrate with the database schema
+    Created product catalog and integrate with the database schema